 ACA Requirements and ExemptionsRead Article

-- Legal name changes and other exceptions such as a change in noncitizen status that require card updates.
+- Legal name changes and other exceptions such as a change in noncitizen status that requires card updates.

 - If you can prove you may need the card to prevent a significant hardship.